 - Create the SSH client and connect to the server.

-- Create the scp client and send the zip to remote server.
+- Create the SCP client and send the zip to the remote server.

-- SSH to the server and move to destination directory.
+- SSH to the server and move to the destination directory.

 - Unzip the build directory zip.

 - Copy it from destination directory to webroot directory.